 IRS Statute of Limitations and the Collection Statute Expiration Date (CSED)

 The collection power of the IRS is restricted by a statute of limitations on taxes.
+The Internal Revenue Code section that governs this statute of limitations outlines the specific legal guidelines for tax assessments, refunds, collections, and criminal tax prosecution.
 This powerful restriction gives the IRS up to 10 years to collect a tax.
 Once the 10-year period expires, the tax is no longer enforceable and it simply goes away.
 Related tax liens also disappear, as well as all accrued interest and penalties on the unpaid tax.

 The specific date on which the 10 years expires is called the Collection Statute Expiration Date, or CSED.